 Location77 Bencoolen Street, Singapore

-From the architect.
+Text description provided by the architects.
 A S$50 million investment spanning 40,000 sq ft across three distinct yet conjoined blocks in Bencoolen Street, Space Asia Hub is the latest addition to the design landscape of Singapore.

 The first building on the Space plaza is an immaculate white bungalow, The Villa, which promises an experience for all senses - sight, sound by B&O systems, specially commissioned scent and food experiences.
 Poliform displays wardrobe systems, whilst Varenna by Poliform shows off live kitchen sets where Space will host a series of sit-down dinners for clients.
 On the top floor, Giorgetti expresses its artistic flair with plush sofas, bedding and sculptures, all portrayed as poetry in prologue, with item prices discreetly housed in wooden boxes made of pau ferro and American walnut.